mojosan7/dockyard/README.md

-# cloudcalc
+# dockyard

-cloudcalc is a team website to expose interesting homegrown Support and Success tools to our team.
+dockyard is a team website to expose interesting homegrown Support and Success tools to our team.
 It is built with [Python][0] using the [Django Web Framework][1].